sirajummprince/go-exercises/README.md

  * [https://play.golang.org/p/_DBRueImEq](https://play.golang.org/p/oB-p3KMiH6)

 ### exercise_64.go

+Starting [with this code](https://play.golang.org/p/sfyu4Is3FG), pull the values off the channel using a for range loop

 ### exercise_65.go

 Starting [with this code](https://play.golang.org/p/sfyu4Is3FG) , pull the values off the channel using a select statement